-As a member of the 5% Club, we remain committed to our goal to make up 5 per cent of Civica's workforce with apprentices and graduates.
-In support of our rapid growth in India, driven by an increasing number of engagements across the Group, we drove a higher volume of graduate intake and training with closer university co-operation.
+As a member of the 5% Club, we remain committed to our goal to make up 5% of Civica's workforce with apprentices and graduates.
+We continued to attract graduates to our Vadodara India hub and welcomed a large cohort of graduates to our Central Government division in Summer 2021, based in our Belfast and South West hubs.